 A question or conversation can make all the difference.
 If you know of anyone, or if you yourself are not feeling so ok, know that you’re not the only one.
 Know that it’s ok to not be ok.
 And also know that if you’re not feeling like yourself, for example always on overdrive or often down or stuck, you don’t need to stay there.. please take a tiny step in changing things for yourself.
 I hope this story helps even just one person out there not experience what I did.

-So, to finish off, if you ever feel stressed or anxious.. simplify, slow down, be present, count your blessings, communicate, do the things you love, things that make you happy, ask for help when you need it, give love and care and accept love and care.
+So, to finish off, if you ever feel stressed or anxious.. simplify, slow down, pause and be present, count your blessings, communicate, connect with loved ones, do the things you love and things that make you happy, ask for help when you need it, give love and care and accept love and care.

 If you want to talk to someone or if you are worried about someone else however have no idea where to start, know that you’re welcome to contact me.
 I empathise and would love to help.